allegro/allegro.tech/_posts/2015-04-22-thread-pools.md

     executorService.shutdown();

     return executedTasks;
 }
 ```

-We begin with creating the simplest ExecutorService — a single threaded executor.
+We begin with creating the simplest ExecutorService — a single-threaded executor.
 It uses one
-thread to handle incoming tasks.
+thread to handle all incoming tasks.
 Of course, you can customize your ExecutorService in a wide
 variety of ways or use one of the factory methods from the `Executors` class:

 * [`newCachedThreadPool()`](http://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executors.html#newCachedThreadPool) — creates an ExecutorService that creates new threads as needed and reuses existing threads to handle incoming tasks.